priyankaandewadi/bhagyalaxmi/README.md

   2) start and manage a new branch
   3) make a changes to a file and push them to GitHub as commits
   4) open and merge a pull request

+###License
+The Apache 2.0 license allows software developers to alter the source code of existing software's source code,copy the original source code or update the source code.